The 29th Street Mission is OPEN on Monday, Tuesday & Thursday 8:30 am – 11:00 am; CLOSED on Wednesday & Friday.

 (closed on Wednesdays and Fridays)

 From 2001 to 2010, people were coming to First Baptist Church asking for assistance with gas, rent, utilities and food.
 Three shelves in the church’s kitchen closet were designated as the food pantry.
 The number of families who needed assistance continued to grow so in 2010 the congregation voted to designate an entire room in the church as 29th Street Mission.
-It would offer food, clothing, housewares, books and toys to anyone in need.
+It would offer food items to anyone in need.
 They could receive assistance once a week.
+The offering of clothing and household items has been discontinued as of August 2018.

 Average number of visits monthly in each year